FoxHoundOps/IoTGoat-Research-Challenge/README.md

 - [extract_shadow.py](scripts/extract_shadow/extract_shadow.py): A script to automate the extraction of a binary file using Binwalk and locate the shadow file within it.

+- [iot_goat.rules](iot_goat.rules): A collection of Snort rules to mitigate specific vulnerabilities in the IoTGoat application.
+It should be noted that these rules have not been tested due to time constraints.
+If I had more time my approach would be to install Snort on my GL-MT1300 Beryl Router since it is running OpenWrt, and test it live.

 Feel free to explore the scripts directory for more details about each script and their usage.

 ## Attachments